 comment for one or more columns.

-This Job writes the arbitration, resolution and grouping tasks in the respective campaigns.
-It does not assign the tasks to any participant in the Grouping and Resolution campaigns, does not set a priority level and does not define any tags on them.
+This Job writes the arbitration, resolution and grouping tasks in the Beta candidates, Product Catalog and Duplicate customers campaigns respectively.
+It does not assign the tasks to any participant, does not set a priority level and does not define any tags on them.